Alternate Definitions of Vector Space Dimension and Module Rank Using Isomorphisms: Abstract

 \section{Abstract}

-{The standard definition of the dimension of a vector space, the algebraic dimension, states that dimension is equal to the cardinality of any basis of that vector space.
-This definition requires an understanding of the concepts of basis, spanning set, and linear independence.
-We pose a new definition for the dimension of a vector space using linear isomorphisms, called the isomorphic dimension.
-In the finite case, for a vector space over field $F$, we define the isomorphic dimension of the vector space to be equal $n$ if and only if there exists a linear isomorphism between $F^n$ and that vector space.
-There is a similar definition in the infinite case.
-For any vector space, the isomorphic dimension equals the dimension, but the definition of the isomorphic dimension doesn't require the concepts of basis, spanning set, and linear independence.
-This allows for some fundamental linear algebra results to be seen more easily or to be proven more similarly to other algebraic proofs involving isomorphisms and homomorphisms.
-We follow this definition of isomorphic dimension with alternate versions of basis, spanning set, and linear independence in terms of linear transformations.
-While this definition of dimension is equivalent to the algebraic dimension and the corresponding results are well-known, this article provides an alternate approach to teaching dimension.}
+{The standard definition of the dimension of a vector space or rank of a module states that dimension or rank is equal to the cardinality of any basis, which requires an understanding of the concepts of basis, generating set, and linear independence.
+We pose new definitions for the dimension of a vector space, called the isomorphic dimension, and for the rank of a module, called the isomorphic rank, using isomorphisms.
+In the finite case, for a vector space $V$ over field $F$, its isomorphic dimension is equal $n$ if and only if there exists a linear isomorphism from $F^n$ to $V$.
+For a module $M$ over the commutative ring $R$ with identity, its isomorphic rank is equal to $n$ if and only if there exists an $R$-module isomorphism from $R^n$ to $M$.
+There are similar definitions in the infinite cases.
+These isomorphic definitions do not require the concepts of basis, generating set, and linear independence.
+This approach allows for some fundamental linear algebra and module theory results to be seen more easily or to be proven more similarly to other algebraic proofs involving isomorphisms and homomorphisms and provides an alternate educational approach to dimension and rank.}